 A chemical peel is a skin-resurfacing treatment used to treat wrinkles, skin discoloration, and scarring.
 As an outpatient procedure, peels are performed in various locations: day spas, doctors’ offices, medical spas, and surgery centers.
-A chemical solution is used to remove superficial layers of skin.
-This solution causes the skin to react in a similar way to a sunburn: light chemical peels will cause redness in the skin.
-Scaling or peeling is seen for anywhere from three days to a week.
+It’s an exfoliating treatment that employs a chemical solution to remove dead skin cells and stimulate the growth of new, healthier skin.
+As the skin heals from a chemical peel, smoother and younger-looking skin grows back in its place.

-- Light chemical peel – removes the outer layer of the skin (epidermis).
+- Light chemical peel: removes the outer layer of the skin (epidermis).
 Light peels treat fine wrinkles, acne, uneven skin tone, and dryness.
 Light chemical peels can be repeated as often as every two to five weeks to achieve the desired results.

-- Medium chemical peel – removes skin cells from the epidermis as well as portions of the top section of the dermis, or middle layer of skin.
+- Medium chemical peel: removes skin cells from the epidermis as well as portions of the top section of the dermis, or middle layer of skin.
 A medium chemical peel is also used to treat wrinkles, dark spots, and uneven skin tone, but also helps reduce or remove the appearance of shallow acne scars.
 Medium chemical peels can be repeated after four to six weeks to maintain or improve results.

-- Deep chemical peel – removes skin cells from the epidermis and parts of the mid to lower layer of the dermis.
+- Deep chemical peel: removes skin cells from the epidermis and parts of the mid to lower layer of the dermis.
 Deep wrinkles or scars are often treated with deep peels.